Going forward all updates added on the above listed date will show in red text or will be in a red button.

-As of the evening of Monday 16th March, Middlesex FA have taken the difficult decision to postpone all MFA Coach Education programmes, this means all courses that start on or before Thursday 30th April will be postponed and will not go ahead, this will also effect ongoing courses (Level 1 & 2) that may be between sessions.
-Please note these courses will be postponed at their current stage and we will update as soon as we are in a position to do so.
+As of the evening of Monday 16th March, Middlesex FA have taken the difficult decision to postpone all MFA Coach Education programmes, this means all courses that started on or before Saturday 4th July were postponed and did not go ahead as planned, this also affected ongoing courses (Level 1 & 2) that may be between sessions.
+Please note these courses were postponed at their current stage and we will update as soon as we are in a position to do so.

 The courses impacted by this include but are not limited to:

 - FA Level 1 in Coaching Football

 - FA Level 2 in Coaching Football